InternetMaximalism/intmax2-client-sdk/README.md

 const transferConfirmation = await intMaxClient.waitForTransactionConfirmation({ txTreeRoot });
 ```

-The `waitForTransactionConfirmation` function is used to verify whether a transfer or withdrawal has been fully finalized after execution.
+The `waitForTransactionConfirmation` function is used to verify whether a transfer has been fully finalized after execution.
-On the INTMAX network, transactions are submitted to nodes using the `broadcastTransaction`/`withdraw` function (described below) and then processed.
+On the INTMAX network, transactions are submitted to nodes using the `broadcastTransaction` function (described below) and then processed.

-The success response of `broadcastTransaction`/`withdraw` alone does not guarantee on-chain finalization.
+The success response of `broadcastTransaction` alone does not guarantee on-chain finalization.
 Therefore, the `waitForTransactionConfirmation` function provides a reliable way to track the transaction until its status becomes either `success` or `failed`.

 **Important:**

-* ⚠️ It is important to call `waitForTransactionConfirmation` after executing a transfer or withdrawal transaction.
+* ⚠️ It is important to call `waitForTransactionConfirmation` after executing a transfer transaction.

+**NOTE**: This function can also be used with the `txTreeRoot` of the `withdraw` function.
+However, since the transaction is already reflected on-chain once the `withdraw` function has finished executing, there is no need to use this function to wait any further.

 ### Transfer (Broadcast Transaction)